authelia/authelia/docs/content/en/reference/cli/authelia/authelia_crypto_hash_validate.md

 ### Options inherited from parent commands

 ```
-  -c, --config strings                        configuration files or directories to load (default [configuration.yml])
+  -c, --config strings                        configuration files or directories to load, for more information run 'authelia -h authelia config' (default [configuration.yml])
-      --config.experimental.filters strings   list of filters to apply to all configuration files, for more information: authelia --help authelia filters
+      --config.experimental.filters strings   list of filters to apply to all configuration files, for more information run 'authelia -h authelia filters'
 ```

 ### SEE ALSO